A novel Cosmic Filament catalogue from SDSS data: Comparison with previous work

 \section{Comparison with previous work}

-As stated before, this work follows a similar framework as the one described in \citet{chen2015, chen2016} (\YCC{}).
+As stated above, this work follows a similar framework as the one described in \citet{chen2015, chen2016} (\YCC{}).
 In this section, we explore the improvements in the catalogues obtained by our implementation.
-A first improvement concerns the data itself.
-In this work we perform the reconstruction on a wider sky region encompassing both the North and South Galactic Caps, while the \YCC{} catalogue is produced only in the North Galactic Cap.
+A first improvement concerns the data themselves.
+In this work we perform the reconstruction on a wider sky region encompassing both the north and south Galactic caps, while the \YCC{} catalogue is produced only in the north Galactic cap.
 We also include the eBOSS sample, which allows a deeper reconstruction in redshift.
-However, to make a fairer comparison of the methodologies in the rest of the section we restrict to the redshift range given by \YCC{}: $0.05<z<0.7$, equivalent to Block 1 and Block 2 of our catalogues.
-These two blocks are produced only with BOSS data.
-Additionally, in \YCC{} they use the NYU Value Added Catalogue \citep{blanton2005} to have more data in the lowest redshift bins.
-We decided against using this data in order to have a consistent dataset over the whole redshift range, produced only by SDSS.
-This means that comparisons at the lowest redshift bins ($z\lesssim0.2$) will be affected by the different used data, so we do not consider them in the comparison.
+However, to make a fairer comparison of the methodologies, in the rest of the section we restrict to the redshift range given by \YCC{}: $0.05<z<0.7$, equivalent to Block 1 and Block 2 of our catalogues.
+These two Blocks are produced only with BOSS data.
+Additionally, in \YCC{} the authors use the NYU Value Added Catalogue \citep{blanton2005} to have more data in the lowest redshift bins.
+We decided against using these data in order to have a consistent dataset over the whole redshift range, produced only by SDSS.
+This means that comparisons at the lowest redshift bins ($z\lesssim0.2$) will be affected by the difference in the data being used, and so we do not consider them in the comparison.

 We use our Catalogue A in the comparisons, as it is the most similar to the methodology followed to produce \YCC{}.
 The main difference is the spherical treatment of the sky; other minor differences are the binning strategy ($20$ Mpc instead of $\Delta z = 0.005$) and slightly different criterion for the smoothing kernel.
-In \Cref{ss:comp} we compared the results obtained by our two methods: Method A, our implementation of the SCMS algorithm, and Method B, a version boosted with a Machine Learning approach.
+In \Cref{ss:comp} we compare the results obtained using our two methods: Method A, our implementation of the SCMS algorithm, and Method B, a version boosted with a machine learning approach.